 Why Use Coconut Oil on Wood?

-But it’s important to know a few other advantages of using it in your home for refinishing.
+But it’s essential to know a few other advantages of using it in your home for refinishing.

-Some of these good things about the oil include:
+Some of these good things about this homemade furniture polishing oil include:

 - It’s an all-green product with no toxic chemicals

-Now when you know that the oil is so great, let’s move on to how you should use it on your wood cabinets, wardrobes, and bookshelves for achieving the desired results.
+Now that you know that the oil is so great, let’s move on to how you should use it on your wood cabinets, wardrobes, and bookshelves to achieve the desired results.

 7 Easy Steps to Using Coconut Oil on Wood